University of Leicester: Historical Studies

 The School of Historical Studies is one of the largest of any university in the country.
 It has made considerable scholarly achievements in many areas of history, notably urban history, English local history, American studies and Holocaust studies.
 The school houses both the East Midlands Oral History Archive (EMOHA) and the Media Archive for Central England.

 Law

 The School of Law is one of the biggest departments in the university.
 According to the Times Online Good University Guide 2009, the Faculty of Law was ranked 8th, out of 87 institutions, making it one of the top law schools in the country.

 Academic profile

 Admissions

-New students entering the university in 2015 had the 42nd highest UCAS Points in the UK at 374 points (the equivalent of BBC at A Level and BC at AS Level).
+New students entering the university in 2015 had the 42nd highest UCAS Points in the UK at 374 points.
 According to the 2017 Times and Sunday Times Good University Guide, approximately 2% of Leicester's undergraduates come from independent schools.

 Teaching

 The university is held in high regard for the quality of its teaching.
 19 subject areas have been graded as "Excellent" by the Quality Assurance Agency – including 14 successive scores of 22 points or above stretching back to 1998, six of which were maximum scores.

 Leicester was ranked joint first in the 2005, 2006, and 2007 National Student Survey for overall student satisfaction among mainstream universities in England.
 It was second only to Cambridge in 2008 and again joint first in 2009.